 Final thoughts

-We asked Danielle what her main takeaway is for anyone who is struggling with the dividing up of a loved one’s estate.
-Her response is as follows:
+We asked Andrew what his main takeaway is for anyone who is struggling with the dividing up of a loved one’s estate.
+His response is as follows:

 If you are faced with an executor who is refusing to act or who is holding up the winding down of someone’s estate in another way, seek specialist advice.
 Equally, if you are an executor who has been served with a subpoena or citation, make sure that you know where you stand with the right legal support.